commercetools/ui-kit/packages/components/loading-spinner/README.md

 ## Description

-A spinner animation to show the user some information is loading
+A spinner animation to indicating pending requests for the user.

 ## Installation